 Ensure Maximum Air Flow

-To work properly, your air conditioner needs to pull air through the system, including recirculating air from within your home.
-If this process is obstructed in any way, it can cause problems in your unit.
-To assure you have the manufacturer suggested air flow, make sure to keep the area clear around the vents - indoors and outside.
+A properly operating central air system must be able to pull the air through the unit, including recirculating air inside your home.
+If the air flow is blocked in any way, it can end up translating to money out of pocket for you.
+To assure you have the manufacturer suggested air flow, make sure to keep space around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.